tresorsawasawa/Quiz_App/README.md

 # Quiz_App
-Enable users to practice for subjective tests conducted for admissions and recruitment.
+Enable users to practice for <b>subjective</b> tests conducted for admissions and recruitment.